vidraj/segmentace/README.md

 optional arguments:
   -h, --help            show this help message and exit -a DICTIONARY.tagger, --analyzer DICTIONARY.tagger
                         a path to the MorphoDiTa tagger data.
-                        When used, will lemmatize the input data before segmenting, thus supporting segmentation of inflected
+When used, will lemmatize the input data before segmenting, thus supporting segmentation of inflected forms.
-                        forms.
   -m MORFFLEX.tab.csv.xz, --morfflex MORFFLEX.tab.csv.xz
                         a path to the compressed MorfFlex dictionary.
 When used, will enrich the dictionary with forms in addition to lemmas, thus supporting segmentation of inflected forms.
 Beware, this makes the program very memory intensive.
+  -f FORMAT, --from FORMAT
+                        the format to read.
+Available: vbpe, hbpe, spl, hmorph.
+Default: spl.
+  -t FORMAT, --to FORMAT
+                        the format to write.
+Available: vbpe, hbpe, spl, hmorph.
+Default: vbpe.

 By default, only lemmas from DeriNet are loaded.
 Since segmentation of lemmas only is too limited for most applications, you can optionally enable support